 One of the best ways to see Nashville is to go on a sightseeing tour.
 One of the most popular ways to get around while learning insider tips is with a bus tour.
-There are plenty of walking tours and bike tours led by Music City Experts.
-If you’re looking for a more unique way to see downtown, why not try a Segway tour or carriage ride?

 The Hermitage is a historical mansion once occupied by the 7th US president, Andrew Jackson.
 You can tour the Hermitage, which has been restored and filled with much of the original furniture and belongings.

 The garden and grounds are also a large draw, due to the beautiful landscape and peaceful, 19th-century garden.
 You can find farm buildings and the community’s church as well.